 (end)

+If the use changes in an existing building, the Planning Commission may review the signs allowed.
 The Planning Commission may modify or be more restrictive on the above requirements for extraordinary circumstances for existing business areas, especially in the case of Master Sign Planning.

 12.90.130 General Permit Procedures